Samizo-AITL/zenn-articles/articles/en/01_semiconductor/20_etest_process_monitoring.md

 - Threshold voltage (Vth)
 - Saturation current (Idsat)
 - Off-state current (Ioff)
-- Sheet resistance of diffusion, poly, and metal layers
+- Sheet resistance of diffusion, poly-silicon, and metal layers
 - Contact resistance

 All of these parameters
-**directly reflect process conditions rather than circuit functionality**.
+**directly reflect manufacturing process conditions rather than circuit functionality**.

 ---

 ## 📐 Why Product Chips Are Not Measured

-Product chips have the following characteristics:
+Product chips exhibit the following characteristics:

 - Complex circuit configurations
-- Multiple operating conditions
+- Multiple and diverse operating conditions
-- Mixed failure causes from both circuit and process factors
+- Failure causes that combine both circuit-level and process-level factors

 As a result, it is difficult to isolate
-**process-induced variations directly from product measurements**.
+**purely process-induced variations from product-level electrical measurements**.

-In contrast, TEGs are designed to be:
+In contrast, TEGs are intentionally designed to be:

 - Structurally simple and well-defined
-- Measured under fixed and known conditions
+- Measured under fixed, known, and repeatable conditions
 - Highly sensitive to process variations

 Therefore, ETEST enables:

-> **Observation of process variations with circuit effects removed**
+> **Direct observation of process variations with circuit effects removed**

 ---